Navigation – Plan du site

 Font

-• Hierarchy of the legend title and text (bold, normal, italic).
+- Hierarchy of the legend title and text (bold, normal, italic)

-• Legend title: 6 or 7 pt (bold).
+- Legend title: 6 or 7 pt (bold)

-• Legend text: between 5.5 and 6.5 pt.
+- Legend text: between 5.5 and 6.5 pt

-• Colour of text for notes: 100 % black.
+- Colour of text for notes:

 Colour

-Toponyms and texts
+Toponyms and Texts

-• Country names: capital letter for the first letter then small caps; other toponyms in normal characters.
-If there are no other toponyms, use normal characters for country names.
+- Country names: first letter in uppercase, accented if necessary, then small caps (if there are no other toponyms, use normal characters for country names)

-Scale and orientation
+Scale and Orientation

-• As clear as possible.
+- As discreet as possible.
 For example:

 Image 10000201000001A100000068FAF216944AF9E3C4.png

-Image 1000020100000DB0000009AF7CDB2204638F36FC.png
+Image 10000000000002EE00000273C3978C22644964B0.jpg

 Tables

-• Only horizontal visible borders are accepted.
+- Only horizontal visible borders are accepted.
 They should delimit the top and bottom of the table, as well as fields and principal subdivisions only.
-There must be no visible borders between the columns.
+There must be no visible borders between the columns

-• Example of a table:
+- Example of a table:

-Image 10000201000001F000000080A5C8CF662F05FC6F.png
+Image 1000000000000615000001E9E667F37CD4F238F4.jpg

-Photographs and other images
+Photographs and Other Images

-Resolution: 300 dpi.
+- Resolution: 300 dpi

-• Portrait format: width 120 mm (fixed width) x height 190 mm (maximum height).
+- Portrait format: 120 mm wide (fixed width) and 190 mm high (maximum height)

-• If the author is not the copyright holder, they must obtain permission to reproduce the image prior to its submission.
+they must obtain permission to reproduce the image prior to its submission

 Rechercher dans OpenEdition Search